lambdaclass/cairo_native/docs/compilation_walkthrough.md

   inserted immediately after the first one.

-While handling each statement on the function, the libfunc code generators may build the types they need (ex. arguments and return values) using the `TypeBuilder` trait.
+While handling each statement on the function, the libfunc code generators may build the types they need (e.g. arguments and return values) using the `TypeBuilder` trait.

 ## Metadata Storage